IsraelShowell/Voluble-Chat-App/README.md

 # Version: 1.00

 # Note:
-See branch V-1-0-0 for the APK file!
+See branch V-1-0-0 for the source code files, the APK file, and the test phone numbers that can be used to test out the application!

 # Description:
 This is a chat application made in Java and the backend Firebase!